S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 - Have a bit of fresh air.
 - Feelings $\rightarrow$ best way to unwind/relax.

+!!! example
+    There are several things that I enjoy the most about my house, but What I really enjoy most is the view from my bedroom window.
+It overlooks a beautiful local park, allowing me to enjoy the beauty of nature and breathe in some fresh air.
+It’s the best way to unwind and relax after a long day.

 ### Is there anything you would like to change about your house? (*)
 - If given a chance to renovate it a bit, I would ``...``, because $\rightarrow$ cramped/small.
 If it were bigger, we would have ``   ``, that would be amazing!